ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

 .. note::

-    If using an Indicator's summary in the request URI and that Indicator exists in multiple owners, append ``&owner={ownerName}`` to request URI to specify which copy of the Indicator to return data for in the response.
+    If using an Indicator's summary in the request URI and that Indicator exists in multiple owners, append ``?owner={ownerName}`` to request URI to specify which copy of the Indicator to return data for in the response.

 Single Enrichment Service
 """""""""""""""""""""""""

-In this first example, the request will enrich the **71.6.135.131** Address Indicator in the API user’s Organization  with data retrieved from Shodan.
+In this first example, the request will enrich the **71.6.135.131** Address Indicator in the API user's Organization  with data retrieved from Shodan.

 .. code::